rajupenmatcha/rajupenmatcha.github.io/delete-resources.md

 sagemaker.Session().delete_endpoint(xgb_predictor.endpoint)
 ```

 You are awesome!
 Thanks for competing the course.
-Please let us know if there are other topics you want us to cover or if you want to work with us on building similar tutorials
+Please let us know if there are other topics you want us to cover or if you want to work with us on building similar tutorials.